 Sgt.
 Sham is currently the subject of a pending criminal investigation by Army Criminal Investigation Command (CID).
 Sgt.
 Sham met twice with investigators and he also heard that several subordinate members of his unit have provided statements against him.
 Sgt.
-Sham is curious about what information CID has compiled on him so far.
+Sham is curious about what information CID has is curious about what information CID has compiled on him so far.